oracle-livelabs/apex/forms-to-apex/6-item-form/6-item-form.md

 ## Task 2: Create Validations

-The S_ITEM table requires six columns: ID, ORD_ID, ITEM_ID, PRODUCT_ID, PRICE, and QUANTITY.
+The S_ITEM table requires six columns: ID, ORD\_ID, ITEM\_ID, PRODUCT\_ID, PRICE, and QUANTITY.
 You must ensure that end-users enter or select a value for these items.

 1. In the left pane, select **Items - Details** region and expand the columns.
-While holding down the Ctrl key, click the columns: P8\_PRODUCT\_ID, P8\_PRICE, and P8\_QUANTITY.
+While holding down the Ctrl key, click the columns: P13\_PRODUCT\_ID, P13\_PRICE, and P13\_QUANTITY.

 2. In the property editor, apply the following changes: